axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 The size of your node will also grow over time.

 ### Generate keys
-Generate a private key for your validator node as described in [Generate keys](/docs/node-operators/generate-keys).
+Generate private keys for your validator node and bridge operator as described in [Generate keys](/docs/node-operators/generate-keys).

 ## Install the node
 1. Set up directories: